CynapticsAI/Bosch-InterIIT_2022/BlackBox_P1/setup_readme.md

 ### A. Training
 #### Setup
 - Download the entire folder on your local drive.
+- Download Swin Transformer Model from https://github.com/microsoft/Swin-Transformer and place it as `./VST/checkpoints/swint.pth`
 - Navigate to the folder directory, and setup the virtual environment as:
 ```
 >python -m venv v1